FAQs: Cookieless Measurement

 How do you generate probabilistic attribution scores, and how do you ensure accuracy?

-We start with raw event data: the impressions (ads we’ve served) and the conversions (such as events passed to us via pixels on the marketer’s website or events passed to us via a marketer’s conversion API).
-If there is no deterministic link between the two events, we feed these events plus any related data into our model, which tells us the probability that the impression was for the same person who converted.
+We start with raw event data: impressions (ads we’ve served) and conversions (events passed to us via tags on the marketer’s website or via the marketer’s conversion API).
+Suppose there is no deterministic link between the two events.
+In that case, we feed the events and any related data into our model, which estimates the probability that the impression was from the same person who converted.

-To ensure accuracy, we measure our performance in various ways, particularly using holdout data from the training set and comparing our results against third-party attribution solutions.
-Our customers have run many cookieless campaigns with us, and those with their own measurement solutions report that our measurement tracks with their own.
+To ensure accuracy, we measure our performance in several ways, including using holdout data from the training set and comparing our results with third-party attribution solutions.
+Our customers have run many cookieless campaigns with us, and those with their own measurement solutions report that our measurement aligns with theirs.

-Do you have thresholds to ensure you only attribute conversions above a certain confidence level?
+Do you have thresholds to ensure you only attribute conversions with a confidence level above a certain threshold?

-From running many tests, we have seen that using all the conversion scores in aggregate gives the most accurate results (as opposed to eliminating the information in some lower-scoring conversions).
+From running many tests, we have found that using all conversion scores together yields the most accurate results (rather than discarding information from lower-scoring conversions).
 We retain all conversion scores to inform our attributions.
 While some individual conversions may have lower likelihood scores, aggregated totals are highly predictive; evaluating the total sum of your conversion probabilities across cookieless conversions allows us to achieve a high level of confidence overall.
-Keep in mind that a low-scoring conversion will only contribute a small amount to the total, i.e., an attributed conversion with 50% of being correctly attributed will contribute only 0.5 of a conversion to the total.
+Keep in mind that a low-scoring conversion will contribute only a small amount to the total; e.g., an attributed conversion with 50% of conversions correctly attributed will contribute only 0.5 conversions to the total.

-In many cases, our attribution gives a conversion likelihood score of 0 (a frequent example is for impressions and conversions in different countries).
+In many cases, our attribution assigns a conversion likelihood score of 0 (for example, when impressions and conversions occur in different countries).
 We will not count any attribution signal with a score of 0.

 How do you validate that attribution results are correct/accurate?

-When we train our cookieless identity models, we test them against a known data set.
-We can validate this using deterministic IDs, such as those based on emails.
+When we train our cookieless identity models, we test them on a known dataset.
+We can validate this using deterministic IDs, such as email-based IDs.
 In addition, while third-party cookies exist, we can also test our measurement against what third-party cookies report on some media.

 Can you provide a match rate between users visiting a client website or digital destination and being visible to Quantcast across the open web?

-This is simply the ratio of cookieless/everything for the internet at large.
+This is simply the ratio of cookieless to everything for the internet at large.

 Over half the internet is now cookieless.
-Even though Chrome is rolling out very slowly, we already see plenty of Chrome traffic without third-party cookies due to users’ individual choices.
-For a particular client, the opportunity will vary a bit depending on the type of client: for example, a client selling Apple software will have a much higher percentage of cookieless users than someone targeting Windows users.
+Even though Chrome is rolling out very slowly, we already see significant Chrome traffic without third-party cookies, driven by users’ individual choices.
+For a particular client, the opportunity will vary a bit depending on the client’s target audience: for example, a client selling Apple software will have a much higher percentage of cookieless users than someone targeting Windows users.

 Do you report on individual conversions?